Keymaster65/copper2go/README.md

    * `http://localhost:59665/request/2.0/Hello` will deliver a "IllegalArgumentException: A name must be specified."
  * Use any other HTTP-Client and POST your name to the URL
    * Example: `curl --data Wolf http://localhost:59665/request/2.0/Hello`
-   * Will produce someting like `Hello Wolf7!
+   * Will produce someting like `Hello Wolf!
 Please transfer 4 cent`

 ## Change Workflows
 You develop your own workflows.
 You may start with the existing ones.